WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 My DNS is compatible with other services such as Scarlet, Feather and any other enterprise signing app, More info [Here](scarletfeather-and-other-sideloaders)

+If you are new, Please read the [wiki](#wiki) and learn about simple terms in the world of sideloading

 Without further ado, welcome to my Ultimate Sideloading Guide, if you have any issues, requests or ideas please make an issue.

 ## Scarlet/Feather and other sideloaders
 My DNS is compatible with these services

-Follow Part 1 of my main guide to install the DNS blocker, Part 2,3 and 4 is only for ESign and how to set it up
+Follow Part 1 of my main guide to install the DNS blocker itself, Part 2,3 and 4 is only for ESign and how to set it up

 Part 2,3 and 4 is for ESign itself
 ## Compatibility